bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 <!-- + Bryan's Preferred FoundryVTT Modules + -->

 <img src="https://raw.githubusercontent.com/bryancasler/Bryans-Preferred-Modules-For-FoundryVTT/master/assets/Bryan's%20Preferred%20Modules%20for%20Foundry%20VTT%20-%20Full%20-%20Social%20-%20On%20Dark.png" width="0" height="0">

 ![Bryan's Preferred FoundryVTT Modules](https://raw.githubusercontent.com/bryancasler/Bryans-Preferred-Modules-For-FoundryVTT/master/assets/Bryan's%20Preferred%20Modules%20for%20Foundry%20VTT%20-%20Title%20-%20On%20White.png)

+**10/24 Updated for Foundry 0.7.5**

 My personally cultivated list of FoundryVTT Modules that play nicely together without creating an overwhelming amount of UI options or causing noticeable FPS drops; not everyone has a new computer.
 Collectively they set up a solid foundation for any D&D 5e and Pathfinder 2e campaign.

 # Video Walkthrough
 This walkthrough shows the initial set up for creating a D&D 5e world.
 On FoundryVTT, the modules have already been added and it starts with us creating a new world and enabling the desired modules and then configuring them.

-- [D&D 5e FoundryVTT Set Up Walkthrough](https://d.pr/v/lwg9Xk) - There is no sound, play your own music :)
+- [D&D 5e FoundryVTT Set Up Walkthrough](https://d.pr/v/lwg9Xk) - There is no sound, play your own music :) This was done on FoundryVTT v0.6.x but the process is identical for v0.7.x
   - 00:00 - 05:00 - Enabling and Configuring Modules

+# FoundryVTT Core Settings
+- Core Settings > Token Drag Vision: Checked
+- Core Settings > Left-Click to Release Objects: Checked
+- Configure Audio / Video > Audio / Video Conference Mode: Unchecked
+  - Even having this enabled and not using it will cause idle FPS to drop 30-50%.
+Use Discord for now.

 # Preferred FoundryVTT Modules